100nuparmar349/DSA_Question/Institute_DSA/Array/Question.md

 Q.21
  Move Zeroes To End
-Moderate
-80/80
-Average time to solve is 30m
-Contributed by
-169 upvotes
-Asked in companies
-Problem statement

 Given an unsorted array of integers, you have to move the array elements in a way such that all the zeroes are transferred to the end, and all the non-zero elements are moved to the front.
 The non-zero elements must be ordered in their order of appearance.

 For example, if the input array is: [0, 1, -2, 3, 4, 0, 5, -27, 9, 0], then the output array must be: